altocodenl/TODIS/readme.md

 ```
 @ destination message
-= result
+= response
 ```

 The message, also called *input*, *parameter* or *argument*, is the data that is passed along on the call: the message.
-The result is the message that comes back from the destination to the source.
+The response (also called *result*) is the message that comes back from the destination to the source.

 Most computation happening inside a DIS is opaque to those who design it: while working with the system, they usually have to place *logs* to show what the results are at certain places in the program.
 By using the call and response model, and being able to see the results of every call, we remove a major obstacle to understanding DIS: the implicitness of intermediate results.
+The traditional approach to computing is to feed an input to a program and then read its output.
+The intermediate steps are not shown, except in logs or debugger.

-Every call and response is displayed as data, so there's no longer any need to guess (or find out, by putting a log and making the call again).
+In the approach we are prsenting here, every call and response is displayed as data, so there's no longer any need to guess (or find out, by putting a log and making the call again).

 How does this connect with the previous two pillars?
 Concerning pillar 1, we're representing communication and transformation of data within fourdata in all of the examples above, always using numbers, texts, lists and hashes.
 The connection with pillar 2, however, is more subtle.
 Let's illustrate: